Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

-In addition to orientation and transverse localization, the measured images provide accurate information about axial localization, since the PSFs depend on $z$ (significantly more so than those without the SEO).
+In addition to orientation and transverse localization, the measured images provide information about axial localization, since the PSFs depend on $z$ (significantly more so than those without the SEO).
 As shown in Fig.~\ref{PSFexamples} and Supplementary Movie 1, a variation in $z$ for a dipole oriented within the $xy$-plane causes a rotation of both measured PSFs, but these rotate in opposite directions.
 This is in contrast with an in-plane rotation of the dipole (a change in $\xi$), which causes common rotation of the PSFs.
 Therefore, if only the image corresponding to one polarization component were used, it would be nearly impossible to distinguish height from orientation, but imaging separately both circular components fully decouples $z$ and $\xi$.
 A rotation of the two PSFs in opposite directions also occurs when a dipole oriented in the $z$ direction changes height.
-The estimation of the $z$ position can then be performed by optimizing the fit of the measured PSFs to those of the basis PSFs from a bank of images corresponding to different heights.
-Here, however, we use for the sake of illustration a simpler and faster retrieval algorithm: for small displacements in $z$, we can use a polynomial expression in $z$ of the form \be {\cal I}_n^{(p)}(\brho,z)\approx\sum_{m=0}^Mz^m{\cal I}_{n,m}^{(p)}(\brho). \ee That is, the measured PSFs can be fitted with an expanded basis composed of the $6M$ elements ${\cal I}_{n,m}^{(p)}(\brho)$.
-Figure~\ref{PSFcomps} shows the elements for $m=0$ and $m=1$.
-(The full basis is depicted in Supplementary Figure 1.)
-The second row, in particular, indicates the rate of change of the PSFs with small amounts of axial displacement around the nominal plane.
-Notice the similarity of the PSFs ${\cal I}_{1,1}^{(p)}$ and ${\cal I}_{2,1}^{(p)}$ with ${\cal I}_{2,0}^{(p)}$ and ${\cal I}_{1,0}^{(p)}$, respectively.
-This similarity explains the fact that both the in-plane rotation and vertical displacement of a horizontal dipole cause rotations.
-The distinguishability between them arises because ${\cal I}_{1,1}^{(p)}$ and ${\cal I}_{2,1}^{(p)}$ have opposite signs for $p=$ r and l, while ${\cal I}_{2,0}^{(p)}$ and ${\cal I}_{1,0}^{(p)}$ do not, making these two sets of PSFs (where each includes both detector regions, $p=$ r, l) essentially orthogonal in the decomposition, so that in-plane orientation and height are completely decoupled in the retrieval process.
-Details of this simple approximate approach for the estimation of $z$, its limitations and ways to improve its range of validity are discussed in Supplementary Note 2.
+To provide intuition for this behavior, the bottom row of Fig.~\ref{PSFcomps} shows $\partial_z{\cal I}_n^{(p)}$, namely the derivative with respect to $z$ of each of the basis elements at the plane $z=0$.
+The similarity of $\partial_z{\cal I}_{1}^{(p)}$ and $\partial_z{\cal I}_{2}^{(p)}$ with ${\cal I}_{2}^{(p)}$ and ${\cal I}_{1}^{(p)}$, respectively, explains the fact that both the in-plane rotation and vertical displacement of a horizontal dipole cause rotations; the distinguishability between them arises because $\partial_z{\cal I}_{1}^{(p)}$ and $\partial_z{\cal I}_{2}^{(p)}$ have opposite signs for $p=\mathcal{R}$ and $\mathcal{L}$, while ${\cal I}_{2}^{(p)}$ and ${\cal I}_{1}^{(p)}$ do not, making in-plane orientation and height decoupled in the retrieval process.